ngamorg/vacci-nation/README.md

 towards the cost and return of vaccines and hence vaccinates much later, sometimes not at all ('skepticals').
-With 'anti-vaxing' groups becoming more popular and diseases thought to be extinct reappearing even in Central Europe 1 this question is gaining relevance and needs to be analysed in more detail.
+With 'anti-vaxing' groups becoming more popular and diseases thought to be extinct reappearing even in Central Europe, this question is gaining relevance and needs to be analysed in more detail.

 ## The Model